 Type of Activities

 CME activities employ evidence-based adult learning principles that recognize different learning preferences and styles and target expected outcomes.
-Types of activities include live learning opportunities such as symposia, conferences, workshops, seminars, live webcasts, mini-fellowships and regularly scheduled sessions; enduring materials in print, multimedia, and Internet-based formats; tools for self-directed learning such as point-of-care (PoC) and performance improvement (PI) opportunities; and other teaching improvement and collaborative projects that utilize CME as part of multi-component strategies to improve population health status and outcomes.
+Types of activities include live learning opportunities such as conferences, workshops, seminars, live webcasts, and regularly scheduled series; internet enduring materials; and tools for self-directed learning such as Learning from Teaching and performance improvement (PI) opportunities; and other teaching improvement and collaborative projects that utilize CME as part of multi-component strategies to improve population health status and outcomes.
 When possible, learning formats are highly interactive, include multiple exposures to the same content, and are sequenced for learning.

 Expected Results of the Program

 The School expects that as a result of its CME program, physician learners will acquire new knowledge, skills and attitudes that increase clinical competence and/or improve performance with the goal of improving patient care, safety and health outcomes.
 IUSM CME is committed to assessing the impact of its program and activities through multiple approaches, including qualitative and quantitative methods that track outcomes to ensure that these goals are met.

 Indiana University School of Medicine (IUSM), as both a premier medical institution and the second largest medical school in the nation, is committed to providing the highest healthcare locally and nationally by promoting innovation and excellence in education, research and patient care.
 Serving as the school's educational service for practicing physicians and other health care professionals, the Division of Continuing Medical Education reflects the IUSM commitment to excellence and strives to achieve excellence in all of its professional educational programs.